 What is the most surprising or interesting thing you’ve learned or done as an Associate?

 - The most interesting thing for me has been working on influencer campaigns.
 I enjoy the process of searching for influencers and working with them to bring a campaign to social media in an interactive way.
-It’s something I had never done before so it’s been great for me to learn all about it!
+It’s something I had never done before so it’s been great to learn all about it!

 - I have learned that I love the adrenaline that working in PR can give you, such as working with media to secure an article or interview for your client.
 I also loved how quickly I was able to help write press releases and pitches for very well-known clients!